Luukdegram/apple_pie/README.md

 # Apple Pie

-Apple pie is HTTP Server implementation in [Zig](https://ziglang.org).
+Apple pie is a HTTP Server implementation in [Zig](https://ziglang.org).
 The initial goal is to offer full support for http versions 1.0 and 1.1 with 2.0 and further planned at a later stage.
 With Apple Pie I'd like to offer a library that contains all features you'd expect from a server, while still remaining performant.
 Rather than hiding complexity, I want to expose its functionality so users can replace and/or expand upon to fit their needs.

 ## Roadmap
 - HTTP 1.1 spec (fully) implemented